jwhit2020/IDS2024S/README.md

 + [exam](./exam): This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.

 > I have not failed.
 I have just found 1000 ways that won't work.
+> Thomas Edison

+For questions and troubleshooting, contact:
+Jonathan Whitley
+jkw4002@mavs.uta.edu
+Assistant Professor of Date Science
+University of Texas at Arlington